Dilara Harun

 Dilara Harun (c.
 1946 – 14 April 2012) was a Bangladeshi freedom fighter and politician from Brahmanbaria belonging to Bangladesh Awami League.
 She was a member of the Jatiya Sangsad.

 Biography

 Harun took part in the Liberation War of Bangladesh in 1971.
-She was the senior vice president of Krishak League.
-She also served as the vice president of Brahmanbaria unit of Bangladesh Awami League.
-She was elected as a member of the Jatiya Sangsad from Reserved Women's Seat-26 in the Seventh Jatiya Sangsad Election.
+She was the senior vice president of the Krishak League.
+She also served as the vice president of the Brahmanbaria unit of the Bangladesh Awami League.
+She was elected as a member of the Jatiya Sangsad from Reserved Women's Seat-26 in the June 1996 Bangladeshi general election.

-Harun died on 14 April 2012 at National Institute of Cardiovascular Diseases in Dhaka at the age of 66.
+Harun died on 14 April 2012 at the National Institute of Cardiovascular Diseases in Dhaka at the age of 66.